This document will provides instructions for the GenoPred pipeline. It covers the following topics:

 -p

-This will print the command snakemake will run beneath of the jobs.
+This will print the command Snakemake will run beneath of the jobs.
 This is handy if you want to see what the jobs are doing.
 This is mainly useful when debugging.

 Running on an HPC